Here’s a guide to what the super guarantee charge is and when employers will have to pay it.

 - Giving a direction to pay the super guarantee charge within a specified time period.
 Failure to comply with the direction is a criminal offence and can result in penalties or imprisonment.

-- Issuing a ‘director penalty notice’ which makes the director of a company personally liable for the super guarantee charge amount.
+- Issuing a ‘director penalty notice’ which makes a director of a company personally liable for the super guarantee charge amount.
 The ATO may issue a director penalty notice that allows it to start legal proceedings to recover the amount owed.

 - Legal action to recover outstanding super debts.